5 Tips To Help You Prepare For Your Newborn Photography Session

 The minute you hold that baby in your arms, your lives will change forever.
 Your heart will explode and you'll want to memorise every detail.. the way they smell, those cute baby yawns, their tiny feet and their little hands grasping your finger.
 You won't have truly understood why other parents say that time goes way too fast until now.
 Before I had my first, the best piece of advice I actually received wasn't about what to do or how to care for him, but that newborns really are only newborns for thirty days.
 After that they become real little babies and I had to soak up every moment because it was so fleeting.
 So that's exactly what I did.
 I soaked in every moment I could and even in the difficult moments I knew it wouldn't last.
 I cherish that time even more now because I just didn't get that same time with my second.
 I was always chasing after a toddler and the only moments we really had to stop and soak each other in were when my toddler slept.
 When you book your newborn session, it should be stress free and relaxed.
 These tips should help you get organised so that you don't have to worry about a thing on the day.

 To make sure you get those beautiful sleepy baby shots, keep baby awake before the shoot.
-Then give them a feed 20 - 30 minutes before the photographer arrives.
+Then give them a feed 20 - 30 minutes before I arrive.
 This way it is more likely your baby will be asleep for most of it.
 Sometimes though, baby just likes to go by their own schedule which is why I allow plenty of time for feeding/changing/soothing during our session.
 Your baby will also spend most of the time in your arms where they feel comfortable and safe with some solo shots in between.

 Don't worry about the mess!